ipradeepshah/Pradeepshahportfolio/README.md

 ## Installation

-To get started with Devfolio, follow these steps:
+To get started , follow these steps:

 1. **Clone the repository:**